CoSteer: Collaborative Decoding-Time Personalization via Local Delta Steering: Related work

-\paragraph{Collaborative generation} The computational constraints of edge devices have driven innovative paradigms in collaborative generation between cloud-based LLMs and local small language models.
+\paragraph{Collaborative Generation.}The computational constraints of edge devices have driven innovative paradigms in collaborative generation between cloud-based LLMs and local SLMs.
 Existing collaborative generation approaches predominantly focus on two technical routes: (1) assistive alignment, where local SLMs are trained to augment the LLM's user preference alignment during inference, and (2) reward-guided decoding, where lightweight reward models provide preference signals through reward-guided decoding.
-For instance, Aligner~\cite{aligner} leverages natural language feedback generated by the SLM to directly inject user-specific linguistic patterns into the LLM's decoding process, while Expo~\cite{expo} achieves preference alignment through linear interpolation of layer-wise weights between LLMs and SLMs.
-Recent advancements further demonstrate that training specialized small reward models can effectively steer LLM outputs toward personalized objectives~\cite{reward1,reward2}.
-Among these, Proxy-tuning~\cite{liu2024tuninglanguagemodelsproxy} and Cogensis~\cite{cogenesis} are closest to our design.
+For instance, Aligner~\citep{aligner} leverages natural language feedback generated by the SLM to directly inject user-specific linguistic patterns into the LLM's decoding process, while Expo~\citep{expo} achieves preference alignment through linear interpolation of layer-wise weights between LLMs and SLMs.
+Recent advancements further demonstrate that training specialized small reward models can effectively steer LLM outputs toward personalized objectives~\citep{reward1,reward2}.
+Among these, Proxy-tuning~\citep{liu2024tuninglanguagemodelsproxy} and Cogensis~\citep{cogenesis} are closest to our design.
 Proxy-tuning modifies the LLM's logits distribution by contrasting pre-trained and fine-tuned SLM outputs, whereas Cogensis employs a learned fusion network to combine logits from both models.
-In contrast to these existing methods, our proposed CoSteer framework establishes a completely tuning-free collaboration mechanism, eliminating the need for training.
+In contrast to these existing methods that rely on parameter optimization, our proposed CoSteer framework establishes a completely tuning-free collaboration mechanism, thereby thoroughly eliminating the need for additional training.

+To clearly illustrate the technical positioning of our work, we have created Table \ref{tab:methods_comparison_final} to highlight the key differences between our approach and related studies.